Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan

 Bright and early, we'll set off to Geibikei, a picturesque ravine carved by the Satetsu River and celebrated as one of Japan's top three greatest gorges.
 As we float gently along, surrounded by dramatic cliffs, you'll feel a real sense of peace and connection to Japan's breathtaking natural beauty.

-After a leisurely lunch, we'll explore Mōtsū-ji Temple, renowned not only for its serene Pure Land Garden but also for its beautifully preserved ruins of ancient temple buildings, offering a peaceful glimpse into Japan's spiritual heritage.
+After time for lunch, we'll explore Mōtsū-ji Temple, renowned not only for its serene Pure Land Garden but also for its beautifully preserved ruins of ancient temple buildings, offering a peaceful glimpse into Japan's spiritual heritage.

 Later, we'll arrive in Morioka, nestled among snow-capped mountains and winding rivers.
 Here, we'll check into our authentic ryokan, our home for the next two nights.
 This traditional inn features tatami mat floors and serves delicious, authentic cuisine.
 You'll also have the chance to relax and soak in a natural onsen (hot spring).